LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Adding Pages
 ============

-If the content of a PDF document will span more than one page, additional pages can be added using special ``pdf_doc->`` member methods.
+If the content of a PDF file will span more than one page, additional pages can be added using special :type:`pdf_doc` member methods.
 These methods signal where pages start and stop within the flow of the Lasso PDF creation methods.

 .. member:: pdf_doc->addPage()